LeoAmaralOliveira/DjangoStudy_Begin/README.md

 # 🪐 Alura Spaces
-Alura spaces is a website whitch you can register images from your favorites celestial corpuses.
+Alura spaces is a website which you can register images from your favorites celestial corpuses.

 <img src="image.png" alt="Imagem do AluraBooks" width="50%">